The Food and Drug Administration (FDA) has

 According to the

-However, even the best alcohol-based hand sanitizers have limitations and do not eliminate all types of germs.
+However, even the best alcohol-based hand sanitizers have limitations and don’t eliminate all types of germs.

 According to the CDC, hand sanitizers won’t get rid of potentially harmful chemicals.
-It’s also not effective at killing the following germs:
+It’s also not effective at eliminating the following germs:

 Also, a hand sanitizer may not work well if your hands are visibly dirty or greasy.
 This may happen after working with food, doing yard work, gardening, or playing a sport.